gmullerb/basecode/README.md

   * [`:check`](#Gradle-Tasks-structure).

 * `gradlew run`: will run the project.
+  * Go to the web browser look at the url: http://localhost:8080/

 * `gradlew tasks --all`: will get all the tasks for the project.